Dasharo/docs/docs/unified/novacustom/features.md

 ### Low battery boot prevention

-To prevent corruption of the bootloader, which may occur due to sudden power cut off during the OS boot process, booting the OS is blocked when the battery level sits below 5%.
+To prevent corruption of the bootloader, which may occur due to a sudden power loss during the OS boot process, booting the OS is blocked when the battery level is below 5%.
 When trying to boot the OS with the battery level below the defined threshold, following message will be displayed on screen:

 ![boot_block_popup](../../images/battery_block_popup.jpg)